ngduc/px-test-utils/README.md

 ```

 # Why
-px-test-utils is just a wrapper to help write cleaner, shorter unit tests.
+px-test-utils is just a wrapper to help write shorter, cleaner React unit tests.